Training Prep: Step-by-Step

 - Integration of current sample charts (HIPAA compliant) should be used as a hands-on session to practice what is learned.

 Shadowing is an extension of the hands-on application of Step One.
-This step should begin within 9-12 weeks of the completion of Step One.
-Completion should be approximately April 30, 2020, but may vary based on the size and difficulty of scheduling within your organization.
+This step should begin within 9-12 weeks of the completion of Step One, but may vary based on the size and difficulty of scheduling within your organization.

 While most providers are not as receptive to shadowing during clinic, this exercise can be quite effective in another hands-on learning technique.
 Discussing the encounter, the complexities or the lack thereof and identifying the best approach to documentation content by focusing not on maxing out the requirements, but rather purposeful documentation to demonstrate complexity to support the most appropriate medical necessity.

 Review of documentation vs. coding.
-Upon maintaining the above pace for training, this step should begin around May 2020 and should be conducted over the next 4 months.
+Upon maintaining the above pace for training, this step should be conducted over the next 4 months.
 Again, this may vary on sample size and organization size.

 Now it is time to evaluate the return on the training investment from Steps One and Two.
 Review 5, 10, or 15 records per provider.
 The sample size should be encompassing enough, but keep in mind this is validation of education and not meant to take the place of your annual compliance review for.
 It may be prudent to show 4 main findings of each encounter for this review: